Greenstand/Greenstand-Overview/Contributing.md

 - ### [Volunteer Signup Form](https://docs.google.com/forms/d/e/1FAIpQLSe61HDJKVH16vtTxhXpbwCH-wTVN1e6XoVU1riWjJ-ne5SIiA/viewform?usp=sf_link)

 ## Your first contribution
-* Find a task by contacting contacting @Zaven or checking the *Issue* or *Board* tabs above for a task you would like to work on.
+* Find a task by contacting contacting @Zaven or checking the *Board* tabs above for a task you would like to work on.
 * Assign yourself to that task
 * Fork the Repo
 * Ask for clearification if needed (via Git hub issues or slack)
-* Make a pull request to insert your work.
+* Make a pull request

 Think Agile Mindset.
 When it doubt ask.